Kemmerer decarbonization works

 Introduction

-Kemmerer Decarbonization Works (“KDW”) plans to supply Net-Zero ammonia to serve agriculture and energy needs for a sustainable future.
+Kemmerer Decarbonization Works (“KDW”) plans to supply low-carbon intensity ammonia to customers in the agriculture, energy, and/or other end market(s) for a sustainable future.

-The KDW facility is planned to be constructed at the site of the Kemmerer Mine, located in Kemmerer, Wyoming, and would repurpose feedstock of the existing Naughton generating station.
+The KDW facility is planned to be constructed at the site of the Kemmerer Mine, located in Kemmerer, Wyoming, and would repurpose Wyoming coal.

-Kemmerer Decarbonization Works plans to combine four zero emission processes in its coal gasification, ammonia production and electricity generation facilities connected to existing or new carbon transportation and sequestration infrastructure.
-KDW would capture and sequester all potential carbon emissions from its production processes in rock formations deep underground.
+Kemmerer Decarbonization Works plans to combine four mature, commercially proven process to manufacture low-carbon intensity ammonia: coal gasification, ammonia synthesis, electricity generation, and carbon dioxide (“CO2”) sequestration.
+KDW would connect to existing and/or new CO2 transportation and storage facilities, resulting in the sequestration of over 90% of potential carbon emissions from its production processes in rock formations deep underground.

-Kemmerer Decarbonization Works aims to support the local community and State by preserving or creating hundreds of well-paying jobs while providing for a sustainable, ongoing market for Wyoming resources.
+Kemmerer Decarbonization Works aims to support the local community and State by preserving and creating hundreds of well-paying jobs while providing for a sustainable, ongoing market for Wyoming resources.

 Ammonia is critically important to modern society.
 For example, over 80% of global ammonia production is used to produce agricultural fertilizer that is necessary to feed the world’s population.
 In addition, demand for ammonia as a carbon-free fuel is projected to increase dramatically.

-Kemmerer Decarbonization Works, in its plan to produce Net-Zero ammonia by capturing and sequestering all potential carbon emissions from the production processes, would avoid the release of significant amounts of CO2 into the atmosphere under conventional processes.
+By capturing and sequestering over 90% of potential carbon emissions from its production processes, Kemmerer Decarbonization Works would avoid the release of significant amounts of CO2 into the atmosphere.
+This is not the case with conventional ammonia production, which is a major source of greenhouse gas emissions.

-By producing Net-Zero ammonia in Wyoming, Kemmerer Decarbonization Works expects to contribute to both energy security and global food security.
-KDW would make Wyoming an important new supplier.
-Today, the U.S. is the world’s #1 ammonia importer, while China and Russia are the world’s #1 and #2 ammonia-producing countries.
+By producing low-carbon intensity ammonia in Wyoming, Kemmerer Decarbonization Works expects to contribute to energy security and global food security.
+KDW would be an important new supplier.
+Today, the U.S. is a major ammonia importer, while China and Russia are the world’s #1 and #2 ammonia-producing countries.

-In addition to fertilizer, ammonia can be used as carbon-free fuel for electricity generation by supplying existing thermal generation units retrofitted for ammonia combustion.
-As ammonia has a similar energy density to coal, but does not emit CO2 when burned, many existing generation stations are candidates for retrofits for ammonia combustion.
+In addition to fertilizer, ammonia can be used as carbon-free fuel.
+For example, existing electricity generation units can be retrofitted for ammonia combustion.
+Ammonia has a similar energy density to coal but does not emit CO2 when burned.
 This potential is already being advanced globally and is contributing to increasing ammonia demand.

-In serving existing and new markets, Kemmerer Decarbonization Works plans to convert Kemmerer Mine production into a valuable, carbon-free product that can be readily transported to customers via existing infrastructure, including pipelines, rail, trucks and tanker ships.
+In serving existing and new markets, Kemmerer Decarbonization Works plans to convert Wyoming coal into a valuable, carbon-free product that can be readily transported to customers via existing infrastructure, including pipelines, rail, trucks, and tanker ships.

 Key Benefits